-Further, in December 2016 the MHLW compiled medical knowledge on thyroid cancer and radiation exposure in a report at a medical experts' review meeting, and published its immediate view on compensation for an occupational accident/injury\\ as indicated below.
+In December 2016, the MHLW compiled medical knowledge on thyroid cancer and radiation exposure in a report from a review meeting of medical experts, and published its immediate view on compensation for an occupational accident/injury as indicated below.

-- \\The MHLW's immediate view on compensation for an occupational accident/injury concerning thyroid cancer and radiation exposure - An association between radiation exposure and onset of cancer is suspected when onset of cancer is observed for an exposure dose of 100 mSv or more, and as the exposure dose increases, the association with onset of cancer is strengthened. - 2) The period of time from radiation exposure to onset of cancer shall be five years or more. - 3) Factors other than radiation exposure also need to be considered.
+- The MHLW's immediate view on compensation for an occupational accident/injury concerning thyroid cancer and radiation exposure: - 1) An association between radiation exposure and onset of cancer is suspected when onset of cancer is observed for an exposure dose of 100 mSv or more, and as the exposure dose increases, the association with onset of cancer is strengthened. - The period of time from radiation exposure to onset of cancer shall be five years or more. - 3) Factors other than radiation exposure also need to be considered.

-Based on the above immediate view on compensation for an occupational accident/injury, in the same month, MHLW recognized a case of thyroid cancer that developed in a worker after the accident at the TEPCO Fukushima Daiichi NPP, and approved it as an occupational accident/injury in the light of the deliberations by medical experts.
+Based on the above immediate view on compensation for an occupational accident/injury, in the same month, MHLW recognized a case of thyroid cancer that developed in a worker after the accident at the TEPCO Fukushima Daiichi NPP, and approved it as an occupational accident/injury in the light of deliberations by medical experts.
+A second such case was approved by MHLW in December 2018.